Colbyter/DOG-Test/README.md

-# Wordpress
+# Wordpress Demo Page

-Launching a user's blog with WordPress.
+This Demo launches a WordPress blog page.